aprilqueved0/-merrillmadenews/README.md

-# slack-bot-sandbox
+# merrillmadenews

-A repository for experimenting with the Slack API in Python by students in JOUR328, News Application Development.
+A Slack bot that notifies channel members of new articles published by Merrill Master's F2024/S2025 journalists.